Bonds are a great way to earn steady returns while reducing risk.

-When buying bonds, investors essentially lend their money to a borrower in return for periodic payments of interest income.
+When buying bonds, investors essentially lend their money to a borrower in return for periodic interest income payments.

 What Are Bonds?